Full moon shining brightly through clouds, framed by silhouetted tree branches at night.

 01

-The first phase is the fire talk ceremony, where we will talk about where Iboga comes from and the Bwiti tradition.
-The healing already starts here.
-The Iboga spirit has given everything to the Bwiti tradition, which is why this is the most effective container to hold the ceremony and retreat in.
+The first phase is the preparation of intentions through counseling.
+Then in the evening, we have the fire talk ceremony, where we will talk about where Iboga comes from and the going deep into the Bwiti tradition.
+This will give you everything you nee.
+The Bwiti tradition comes from the Iboga spirit, which is why this is the most effective container to hold the ceremony and retreat in.
 People will also begin taking medicine at the fire and feeling the initial effects in this phase before lying down.

 02

 The next phase of the experience will be lying down in the candle-lit ceremony room.
 We will be playing Bwiti music which also comes from Iboga and helps amplify and keep you anchored in the experience.
-Which is why this is the most effective container to hold the ceremony and retreat in.
-People will also begin taking medicine at the fire and feeling the initial effects in this phase before lying down.
+The facilitators will be caring for you and working with you as needed in different ways throughout the night, but primarily, our aim is to keep you safe, hold the container, and support you and empower you in the work you and Iboga will do together.

 03

 The experience’s third phase is when you return to your room at sunrise.
-We call this processing day because you will be processing much of what came up in the ceremony and new things too.
+We call this processing day because you will be processing much of what came up in the ceremony and previously stored emotions and memories.
 The processing days are probably the most important parts of the experience and bring about profound epiphanies and realizations about your life.

 04